NoonanM/HRcorrect/README.md

 avail <- installed.packages()[, 1]

 # Make a list of the required packages
-needed <- c("shiny", "shinydeshboard", "devtools")
+needed <- c("shiny", "shinydashboard", "devtools")

 # Check which of these are missing
 install <- needed[!needed %in% avail]